Donald Trump to appear in court and be charged in historic moment Tuesday – KION546

 Donald Trump to appear in court and be charged in historic moment Tuesday

-Donald Trump will officially become the first former president to face criminal charges Tuesday when he’s arraigned in a New York courtroom — an appearance that is expected to be quick and routine but represents a surreal and historic moment in US history.
+Trump will officially become the first former president to face criminal charges Tuesday when he's arraigned in a New York courtroom -- an appearance that is expected to be quick and routine but represents a surreal and historic moment in US history.

-Trump is set to arrive at the courthouse in downtown Manhattan Tuesday afternoon, where his arrest will be processed by the district attorney’s office and he will be brought to the courtroom to hear the charges against him.
+Trump will be processed by the district attorney's office and he will be brought to the courtroom to hear the charges against him.

 News outlets will not be able to broadcast the arraignment live, a judge said Monday night, rejecting a request from several media organizations, including CNN.
 Five still photographers, however, will be allowed to take pictures of Trump and the courtroom before the hearing begins.

+It remains to be seen whether Trump will speak in New York.
+Chris Kise, one of Trump's lawyers, said he expects the former president to speak to the cameras in the hallway outside of the courtroom before and after his arraignment, and multiple people familiar with Trump's thinking tell CNN that he has weighed saying something while still in Manhattan.
+Advisers have warned him, however, that any unplanned remarks put him at high risk of hurting his case.

-Trump is not expected to speak while in New York, but he is slated to fly back to Florida following his court appearance, and he will hold an event at Mar-a-Lago Tuesday evening that gives the 2024 Republican presidential hopeful a chance to respond to the charges.
+Trump is slated to fly back to Florida following his court appearance and will hold an event at Mar-a-Lago Tuesday evening that gives the 2024 Republican presidential hopeful a chance to respond to the charges.

 While Trump's comments will signal how he intends to fight the charges against him in the political arena, the former president is also preparing for the fight in court: He added a new attorney, Todd Blanche, to serve as lead counsel on his defense team on Monday.